HillLab/SomaticSiMu/README.md

 ```sh
 python SomaticSiMu_GUI.py
 ```
 Then, select from drop down menus or type in the simulation parameters.
+Click on each simulation parameter name on the GUI interface to open up a new tab with a visual representation and description of each parameter.

 ### Simulation Parameters